 Riad Lola Halima, Meknes

-- The house was like a colorful maze.
-Shadow corners hiding Moroccan lamps, old wooden furniture making the place cozy and the silence that was the ruler of all corridors were just enchanting.
+The house was like a colourful maze.
+Shadow corners hiding Moroccan lamps, old wooden furniture making the place cosy and the silence that was the ruler of all corridors were just enchanting.
 We were allowed to see the very intimate life of a local family and this was priceless.

 The stay at Lola Halima was an experience that will stay in my memories as a warm reminder.
 People from all over the world are travelling to seek to real, emotional and memorable experiences.
 Riads in Morocco are doing exactly that – make you feel at home far from home.
 In an unusual for you but very typical for the destination environment you have probably the best service you can get – with a smile, warmth accompanied by comfort food that is really good for your senses and stomach.
 What more you can wish for?

-Staying in a riad was one of my most favorite Moroccan experiences.
+Staying in a riad was one of my most favourite Moroccan experiences.
 Have you been to places where you felt as a guest, not a client?
 Share them in the comments below!